What to Bring on a Kayak Trip

 Get What You Need to Launch Your Kayak

-Now that you know what things to bring on a kayak trip, it’s time to jump in the water!
+Now that you have a thorough kayak trip checklist, it’s time to jump in the water!
 But how and where do you launch a kayak?

 The quickest, easiest way to launch a kayak from a dock is with EZ Launch® Residential from EZ Dock.
 At EZ Dock, we offer a floating dock design that makes getting in and launching your kayak a fast and simple process.
 With its wide entry centers and built-in paddle notches, the EZ Launch® Residential is great for beginners and seasoned veterans alike.
 Its innovative design creates greater stability and prevents wet feet.
 This one-piece docking section attaches to other EZ Dock sections or traditional docks, so it can be installed nearly anywhere.

 Contact EZ Dock today to learn more about our EZ Launch® Residential and check an item off your must-have kayak gear list today!